Ash7119/2025-Formula-1-Season-Top-3-Drivers-Analysis/README.md

 ## Notes
 - Accurate Laps were used for the analysis in this project.
 - Miami GP not included due to data issues in the session.
+- The first time you run the app, FastF1 will download and cache race data locally.
+This may take a few minutes.
+Subsequent loads will be much faster as data is cached in the `.fastf1_cache` folder.